hrishikesh1990/freelancer_report/docs/2-current-trends.md

 In the following sections, we try to lay down the entire process from the reason to hire a freelancer to how you should go about it.
 However, a good place to start is to appreciate the scale at which freelancing is currently already present in the world.

-So, let's delve into what top leaders have to say about freelancing and also some numbers that highlight the current trends.
+So, let's delve into some numbers that highlight the current trends in the world of freelancing.

 ## The Freelance Revolution in Numbers